 Sonohystogram (SIS) is performed by way of pelvic ultrasound combined with some saline instilled into the uterine cavity through a small catheter.
 This allows for evaluation of the uterine cavity from several angles and views to observe for potential filling defects consistent uterine polyps or fibroids .

 Blood work can aid in the diagnosis of potential cause(s) of infertility as well as assess for optimal maternal health preconceptually.
 Generally, appropriateness of specific labwork is determined after careful consideration of patient factors and determined in consultation with a clinic provider.

 Infertility Testing can include the following:

 Based on your individual history or findings on ultrasound or HSG, an outpatient procedure called a laparoscopy and/or hysteroscopy may be recommended.
 Documentation of a normal anatomical relationship between the tubes and ovaries can be accomplished by laparoscopy.
 Laparoscopy directly visualizes the structures via a fiberoptic telescope placed through the abdominal wall.
 This outpatient procedure investigates whether endometriosis or scar tissue (adhesions) is present preventing the egg from efficiently traveling from the ovary to the fallopian tube.
-If these abnormalities are present, they are typically efficiently treated at the same time with the assistance of a carbon dioxide laser in an effort to restore the anatomy to a more normal state.
+If these abnormalities are present, they are typically efficiently treated at the same time in an effort to restore the anatomy to a more normal state.
 This is best scheduled after menses but before ovulation.
 Oftentimes, a hysteroscopy (visual examination of the interior of the uterine cavity via a fiberoptic telescope) is done at the same time.
 Laparoscopy and hysteroscopy are not always necessary with the initial evaluations unless your medical history strongly implies endometriosis or scar tissue as likely contributing factors to infertility.